 The Library collections are divided into three main groups: manuscripts, rare books (including all rare printed materials, such as photographs, historical prints and ephemera, printed maps, and architectural plans), and secondary materials (referred to as General Collection at The Huntington).
 There are also two reading rooms: the Ahmanson Reading Room and the Rothenberg Reading Room.
-All manuscripts and rare printed items must be requested at the Ahmanson Reading Room desk and viewed in that area.
+All manuscripts, rare books, and visual materials must be requested through Aeon and consulted in the Ahmanson Reading Room.

 The General Collection, which includes monographs, serials, and microfilm, is on open shelves and may be browsed or retrieved by the reader.
 General books may be used in either reading room or in other public areas of the Library.
 They may not be removed from the Library building.

 The Library allows the use of laptops, but does not permit the use of any portable imaging devices such as scanners.
 There is wireless internet access in the Ahmanson Reading Room, Rothenberg Reading Room and Donno Reader’s Lounge.
-Several computer terminals are located throughout the library for readers to access the Internet, the online catalog and other electronic databases available through The Huntington.
+Several computer terminals are located throughout the library for readers to access Aeon as well as browse the Internet, the online catalog and other electronic databases available through The Huntington.
 Computers located in the Copy Center also offer word processing software and additional multimedia tools.

 Interlibrary Loan Services

 The Library offers readers an interlibrary loan service which may be used to procure materials from other institutions or to verify whether materials are held by libraries in the vicinity of their home or other institutions.
 Materials borrowed from other libraries must be used onsite and may not be removed from the Library building.
 Please inquire in the Reader Services Department to use this service.
 The Huntington does not lend library materials.